 You can fix this problem by setting an automated reminder about upcoming expiring sureties.
 Make sure the notification gives you enough time to get contracts renewed or for your attachers to update their insurance.
 Getting ahead of such activities ensures your attachers remain in compliance and don’t suffer delays on things like new attachment requests.

 Keeping your agreement-related information in your joint use management system gives you the ability to view compliance holistically.
 Do you have terms that require attachers to fix high severity violations within 30 days and medium severity violations within 2 years?
-Do you add fees for being out of compliance, or apply a discount for being in compliance?
+Do you add fees for being out of compliance, or apply a discount for complying?
 Do you reject new permit requests until issues are resolved?
 These tools help you ensure public safety on your assets.

 Companies change over time

 If your attachment data is digitized, you still need the ability to reflect attachment ownership changes and history.
-Often, this type of activity has to be performed by someone in IT, and it becomes a low-priority backlogged task.
+Often, this type of activity must be performed by someone in IT, and it becomes a low-priority backlogged task.
 Ideally, your solution would allow you to seamlessly perform your own bulk operations like transfer of attachment ownership.

 Have questions?
 Let Joint Use 365 be the answer.

 Joint Use 365 is the only joint use management system built on the latest Microsoft Azure cloud technologies.
 It comes out-of-the-box with the ability to manage all your attachers, contacts and agreement-related information.